Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/shapecollection/insertoleobjectframe/_index.md

 | height | float | Height of a new OLE frame. |
 | dataInfo | [OleEmbeddedDataInfo](../../oleembeddeddatainfo) | Embedded data info IOleEmbeddedDataInfo. |

-### Result
+### Returns
 [OleObjectFrame](../../oleobjectframe)

 ---

-## insertOleObjectFrame(int index, float x, float y, float width, float height, String className, String path)  function
+## insertOleObjectFrame(int index, float x, float y, float width, float height, String className, String path)  method

  Creates a new OLE object and inserts it to a collection at the specified index.